Memeplexx/olik/readme.md

 ![Package Size](https://badgen.net/bundlephobia/minzip/oulik)
 ![Dependency count](https://badgen.net/bundlephobia/dependency-count/oulik)

-### ***Boilerplate-free, indirection-free, in-line state-management*** ###
+### ***Compact, transparent, typesafe, in-line state-management*** ###
 ---
 ## WHAT PROBLEMS DOES THIS LIBRARY TRY TO SOLVE? ##
-Many current state management solutions are typically characterised by convoluted immutable state update logic, and hidden behind an opaque facade of user-defined abstractions (actions, action-creators, functions etc).
+Current state management solutions are typically characterised by convoluted immutable state update logic, and hidden behind an opaque facade of user-defined abstractions (actions, action-creators, functions etc).
 Some abstractions fail to describe a state update accurately while others needlessly re-describe very simple updates.
 Furthermore, as your code evolves, there can be a 'drift' between these abstractions, and the state they purport to operate on, causing confusion.

-This library's unique API not only **makes immutable state updates a breeze**, it also leverages the type system to **describe state updates for you** (generating your action 'types').
+This library's API is not only designed to **make immutable state updates a breeze**, it also leverages the type system to **describe state updates for you** (generating your action 'types').
 This makes your state operations more consistent with each other, and more transparent to read and debug.
 Setup is easy and integration with the [Redux Devtools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) is done for you.